SQLI-Morocco/Azure-Serverless/Readme.md

 <br>
 The first query store all the data coming from the device to the storage table as cool storage, the second query route data when temperature field has a value greater than 29.

-You can test locally you job using local input data by using Run Locally feature, and compile the scrpit using compile feature to generate the ARM template.
+You can test locally you job using local input data by using Run Locally feature, and compile the script using compile feature to generate the ARM template.

-to deploy the job analytics , we use Azure Cli to deploy the generated ARM template.
+To deploy the job analytics , we use Azure Cli to deploy the generated ARM template.

 <br>